jobyjoseph/Mastering-Frontend/JavaScript/Variables.md

 console.log(a);
 ```

 Constant variables are created using `const` keyword.
+Once initialized, the value cannot be changed.

 ```javascript
 const a = 6;